Sunday, November 29, 2015

 Overt influences are easy to spot (attended Harvard, grew up in Toronto, etc.)

-A writer must work hard to elude to a covert influence.
-Details must be wove in over many chapters.
-But a covert influence maybe the strongest influence.
+A writer must work hard to reveal a covert influence.
+Details must be woven in over many chapters.
+However, a covert influence may be the strongest influence.

 Outside influences can interact with each other